pybamm-team/pybamm-cookie/README.md

 Additionally you can perform `pybamm-cookie -h` to know the list of actions you can perform with the CLI.

 > [!NOTE]
-> A `git` repository is automatically initialised when a project is created within a directory, to push the contents to upstream GitHub repository, follow these steps in the [GitHub documentation](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#adding-a-remote-repository).
+> A `git` repository is automatically initialised when a project is created within a directory.
+To push the contents to the upstream GitHub repository, follow these steps as listed in the [GitHub documentation](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#adding-a-remote-repository).

 After generation, you can navigate to the generated project and run `nox -s generated-project-tests` to ensure if the project units are working as intended.